shuklarituparn/AI-Task-Manager-Bot/README.md

-# 🤖 AI Task Manager Bot Documentation
+# 🤖 AI Task Manager Bot

 The AI Task Manager Bot 📋🤖 is designed to assist users in managing their tasks on Telegram.
 It allows task addition and deletion using specific commands.
-The bot utilizes a Docker image named `ai_task_manager_bot` and relies on Redis 5 as its database.
+The bot utilizes Redis 5 as its database.
 Additionally, it leverages LangChain and GIGACHAT from Sber as AI models.

 ## Getting Started 🚀